rgalindo33/resume/content/index.md

 title: Home
 ---

 Who I am
 --------

-My name is Raul Galindo and I am a software developer from Venezuela, currently working in Barcelona, Spain.
-I hold a high standard of quality and style in everything that I do
+My name is Raul Galindo and I am a software developer from Venezuela, specialized in OOP, Web, Ruby, and JavaScript.

+I am a passionate software writter and hold a high standard of quality and style in everything that I do.
-work for a company which has challenging & interesting problems I can solve using web-based technologies

-I have a desire to build web apps that unite and empower the people using them.

-My goal is producing work that I can be proud of
+I wish to build web apps that impact and empower the people using them.
+My goal is producing work that I can be proud of.

 What I can do
 -------------